daniel-ayvar/homelab-infrastructure/docs/managing_secrets.md

 ### PROXMOX Workload Variables
 * PROXMOX_ENDPOINT - Main proxmox url endpoint of the proxmox service.
 Used for setup of reverse proxy.
 Otherwise `homelab.lan` should be used.
 * PROXMOX_SSH_USERNAME - The admin username of the proxmox cluster.
+* PROXMOX_USERNAME - The admin username of the proxmox cluster.
 * PROXMOX_PASSWORD - The admin password of the proxmox cluster.